-The peak of the Lyrid meteor shower will be extremely early in the morning on Monday, April 22, NASA meteor expert Bill Cooke told Space.com.
+The peak of the Lyrid meteor shower will be April 22, NASA meteor expert Bill Cooke told Space.com.
+(Some have been reporting the peak as April 21-22, and others as April 22-23, but both nights should have good views.)
 As with most meteor showers, the peak viewing time will be before dawn.
 According to Cooke, a waning gibbous moon (very close to full) will wash out all but the very brightest meteors this year during the peak, however.

 Cooke said the average Lyrid shower produces 15 to 20 meteors per hour; this year, the meteor shower may hit about 20 per hour.
 Some years, the Lyrid meteor shower intensifies and can produce up to 100 meteors per hour in what's called an "outburst," but it is difficult to predict exactly when that will happen.

 "People say there is some periodicity there," Cooke said, "but the data doesn't support that."
 Although there is an average of 30 years between these outbursts, that's only an average; the actual number of years between the events varies, Cooke said.
 [Amazing Lyrid Meteor Shower Photos]